Last modified: 2020-05-18 | Approximate reading time 5 mins

 Most thermal insulation products are synthetic.
 However, there are plenty of natural alternatives on the market that are just as efficient, in addition to being environmentally-friendly and better for your health.
 The following overview will help you consider options on the market and the ones that are right for your home!

-Heat moves around your home in various directions, and there are two main factors that affect the way that it’s dispersed.
+Heat moves around your home in various directions, and two main factors affect the way that it’s dispersed.
 First, a difference in temperature works to drive heat from one place to another.
 The second factor that affects how air moves around the inside of your home is density.
 During winter months, warm air has a lower density and will, therefore, move outdoors where the air is colder and thus, with a higher density.
 In the alternative ways, during summer months the warm, low-density air moves to the interior of the home, while that coveted cool air leaks outside.

 Now, with all this in mind, we can begin to understand the purpose of insulation.
 Insulation is in place to deal with the movement of air and works to keep the air you need in the right place at the right time.
 Insulation is necessary for places where the air will escape from and this includes the walls, floors, roof and ceiling.
 Insulation is exceptionally important when it comes to your home’s energy efficiency.
-Therefore, if your home isn’t properly insulated, you’re actually using more energy which is not only bad for the environment but is also detrimental to your bills.
+Therefore, if your home isn’t properly insulated, you’re using more energy which is not only bad for the environment but is also detrimental to your bills.

 Now that we have a better idea of how insulation works, let’s look at some energy-efficient options!